alpha123/uma-skill-tools/README.md

 - 砂浴び○ / 優雅な砂浴び
 - possibly others

+## Debuffs that should target yourself act as if they target other umas

+The way debuffs are implemented is that the effects are just applied on the simulation that the skills-under-test are being compared to.
+However, this is not fully implemented and instead of tracking skill target information any skill with a negative modifier is simply applied to the base simulation, including ones that should target the uma being tested instead.

+Only affects purple skills and a handful of other skills like マイペース / 泰然自若.

+Fixing this requires figuring out and tracking skill target information (probably not hard).

 ## Not yet implemented

 All of these things should be doable with the current architecture and are planned for the near future.